trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 };
 ```

 > :warning: Normally, a call to `c.methods.poke()` function is expected by convention, but with an unique entrypoint, Michelson generates a unique `default` entrypoint name instead of having the name of the entrypoint function.
-Also, be careful because all entrypoints function names are in lowercase, and all parameter types are inuppercase.
+Also, be careful because all entrypoints function names are in lowercase, and all parameter types are in uppercase.

 Replace the line displaying the contract address `{contracts.map((contract) => <div>{contract.address}</div>)}` with the one below, it adds a Poke button